Laughing Child (c.1498)

 One of the earliest works is by Duccio di Buoninsegna, while later Renaissance masterpieces include Andrea Mantegna's Triumphs of Caesar at Hampton Court Palace, and the Raphael Tapestry Cartoons - currently on loan to the Victoria and Albert Museum.
-The Collection also features Renaissance paintings by Fra Angelico, Gentile da Fabriano, Giovanni Bellini, Titian, Correggio, Parmigianino, and Lorenzo Lotto.
+The Collection also features religious paintings by Fra Angelico, Gentile da Fabriano, Giovanni Bellini, Titian, Correggio, Parmigianino, and Lorenzo Lotto.
 Mannerism is exemplified by the Venetians Jacopo Tintoretto, Paolo Veronese, and the painter/writer Giorgio Vasari.

-Baroque art is represented by Caravaggio, Rubens and Van Dyck, while the Dutch Realism school is exemplified by the portraitists Frans Hals and Rembrandt, the genre painters Jan Vermeer, Jan Steen, and David Teniers, and the landscape artists Aelbert Cuyp, Meyndert Hobbema, and Salomon van Ruysdael, among others.
+Baroque art is represented by Caravaggio, Rubens and Van Dyck, while the Dutch Realism school is exemplified by portraitists Frans Hals and Rembrandt, genre painters Jan Vermeer, Jan Steen, and David Teniers, and the landscape artists Aelbert Cuyp, Meyndert Hobbema, and Salomon van Ruysdael, among others.
 There are 50 works by Canaletto, the greatest of all Venetian vedutisti.

 See also our short essay on art appreciation: How To Appreciate Paintings.